COVID-19 Information

 The safety of our patients and staff remains our priority many patients who attend the surgery remain at risk of complications from Coronavirus infection and by continuing with these measures we will be protecting everyone.

 Covid-19 is still active and continues to infect all age groups, even those who are fully vaccinated.
-Therefore we must insist that if you or other household members have ANY symptoms of Covid-19, please stay at home.
+Therefore, if you or other household members have ANY symptoms of Covid-19, if at all possible, please stay at home.
+You can contact the surgery either by telephone and ask for a telephone consultation or online through the website.
+If the Doctor still needs to see you we will make arrangements for you to come into the surgery.

 Dr R James, Dr A Dickie and Dr I McIntyre